I am considering buying hormones from the internet while I wait for NHS assessment – is this a good idea?

 I have been referred to NRGDS.
 How long do I have to wait to be seen?

-As of June 2021 the person at the top of the waiting list for their initial assessment appointment has waited 41 months to be seen.
+As of November 2022 the person at the top of the waiting list for their initial assessment appointment has waited 57 months (4 years and 9 months) for an appointment and is currently still awaiting appointment allocation.

 It is not known at this time whether these waiting times will increase or decrease in the future but we will update them every four months to keep you informed.
 We apologise for these lengthy waiting times and for any distress it may cause you.